Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The application requirements for new and amendment application submissions for dispositions (excluding agricultural dispositions) on public land managed by Environment and Parks (AEP) and the Alberta Energy Regulator (AER) can be found at:
+The application requirements for new and amendment application submissions for dispositions (excluding agricultural dispositions) on public land managed by Environment and Protected Areas and the Alberta Energy Regulator (AER) can be found at:

 Learn about the public lands disposition application requirements with our e-Course: